Skip to content

 13 dress-up day themes for work with cost overlay: Pajama, Color, Hat, and Wacky Socks at $0; Twin, Pattern Clash, Monochrome at low cost; Decade, Cartoon, Album Cover at medium cost Figure 2: 13 dress-up themes with cost tags.
 Pajama, Color, Hat, and Wacky Socks ($0) sit at the join-in ceiling.

 1. Pajama Day.
 Everyone owns pajamas.
 Cost: $0.
-LearnClash pulse: it’s the top join-in theme across 12 pilots at 84 percent.
+It is one of the highest join-in themes there is.
 Works in-office and on Zoom.

 2. Color-Coordinated Team Day.
 Hand each team a color (sales red, engineering blue, ops yellow).
 People raid their own closet.
 It’s team tags with no identity traps.
 Cost: $0 if no one buys a new shirt.

 3. Decade Day, Assigned by Team.
 Free-choice decade days flop because every team picks the 90s.
 So assign by team: sales gets 80s, engineering gets 70s, ops gets 2000s.
 Thrift fixes the cost.
-LearnClash pulse: 73 percent when assigned, 41 percent when free-choice.
+Assigning the decade draws far more people in than free choice.

 4. Sports Jersey Day.
 Any team, any league.
 Local teams welcome, retro jerseys welcome, weekend softball league welcome.
 The “any team” framing kills the cost gap.